Microsoft unveils Surface Pro 7 with USB-C

 At its annual hardware event in New York City today, Microsoft refreshed its Surface Pro with updated specs and USB-C support.
 The price tag has also changed slightly: The Surface Pro 7 starts at $749 ($150 less than its predecessor).
+It’s available for preorder today and ships on October 22.

 Microsoft has simply replaced the Mini DisplayPort with USB-C. There is still a USB-A port for all your existing accessories.
 Adding a USB-C port finally puts the Surface Pro on par with the Surface Book 2 of two years ago and last year’s Surface Go.
 Surface fans have long asked for USB-C ports and Microsoft has been very slowly delivering.